Continued from: Coty

 See also: Vitamin Creams

 Coty’s flirtation with hormones began in 1953 when Coty U.S. released Body Beautiful Lotion containing natural hormones and estradiol.
-However, the company did not pursue this line of products more forcefully, possibly because the field was already crowded and the American Food and Drug Authority (FDA) was expressing increasing concerns about the use of hormones in cosmetics.
+The company did not pursue hormone products more forcefully, possibly because the field was already crowded and the American Food and Drug Authority (FDA) was expressing increasing concerns about the use of hormones in cosmetics.

 See also: Hormone Creams, Oils and Serums

 Coty also updated its cleansers.
 Following the introduction of Instant Beauty, Coty released Instant Cleanser (1953), a creamy, homogenised liquid cleanser.
-This joined Coty’s Homogenized Cleansing Cream (1953) which, like Vitamin Moisture Balancer, was available in two forms: dry and normal to oily.
+This joined Coty’s Homogenized Cleansing Cream (1953) which, like Vitamin Moisture Balancer, was available in two forms for different skin types: dry and normal to oily.
 The homogenising theme used for Instant Cleanser and Homogenized Cleansing Cream was replicated in Homogenized Night Cream (1953).

 Also see the company booklet: Coty for Fragrant Beauty